Participation

 Amplify voices

-• Creative approaches to raise awareness and influence
+• Use creative approaches to raise awareness and influence change.

 Facilitation and support

-• Ensure your participants are properly reciprocated for their insight and supported to progress in their own lives
+• Ensure your participants are properly reciprocated and supported to progress.

 Consultancy and training

-• Design ethical and effective approaches that put the insight of people with lived experience at their core
+• Design ethical and effective approaches that put people with lived experience at the core.

-• Develop best practice skills as well as policies and processes to put this into practice
+• Develop practical skills as well as the policies and processes to put this into practice.

 Our research team can support with more in-depth insight gathering through a range of participatory action research methodologies.